• Home

 MUSIC / SONG ELEMENTS:

-The following are the elements that go into the making of any type of music:
+The following are the elements of a song for any type of music:

 • Drums.